Programmatic navigation refers to the ability to change routes through code instead of clicking on a <router-link>.

 }

-This code navigates backward in the browser’s history.
+This code navigates back in the browser’s history.

 Route Guards

-Route guards are functions that run before, during, or after navigation.
+Route guards are functions that execute before, during, or after navigation.
 They are useful for controlling access to specific routes, such as authentication.

 Vue Router offers several types of guards:

-Global guards are defined in the router instance and affect all routes.
-The most common are:
+Global guards are defined on the router instance and affect all routes.
+The most common ones are:

 const router = new VueRouter({